Schedule

 Welcome Reception | Networking Event

-The Welcome Reception at FBEC kicks off the conference and sets the tone for four successful days of education and networking.
-Enjoy drinks and hors d’oeuvres with your fellow attendees.
+The Welcome Reception at FBEC kicks off the conference and sets the tone for successful days of education and networking.
+Enjoy drinks and light bites with your fellow attendees.

 8:00 pm – 11:00 pm

-Enjoy drinks and hors d’oeuvres while catching up with old friends and making new ones at the Hospitality suite, hosted by Gannett Fleming, Inc.
+Enjoy drinks and hors d’oeuvres while catching up with old friends and making new ones at the Hospitality Suite, hosted by Woodard & Curran.

 7:15 am – 12:00 pm